liggitt/auth-proxy/README.md

 ## Overview

-This repo and Docker image provides a test proxy server, configured with Kerberos, Basic, and Form authentication.
+This repo and Docker image provides a test proxy server, configured with Kerberos, Basic, Form and SAML authentication.

 To start, run like this:
 ```